 Ioana is a determined and extremely able advocate who rapidly developed a practice in complex cases.
 She is quick to impress upon instructing solicitors and lay clients.
 She is commended for her thorough legal research and for going the extra mile by tailoring her approach to meet the client’s needs, giving each client the confidence that she will always do her utmost best.

 Ioana is instructed in a broad range of criminal matters including people trafficking and modern slavery, dishonesty, drugs, violence and regulatory offences.
 She is a tenacious, hard-working barrister, particularly versed in disclosure issues, abilities that have led to her instruction in very complex cases from an early stage in her career.
 Ioana is fearless in cross examination and a charismatic advocate throughout.
 Her ability to connect and engage with the jury has led to swift acquittals even in cases that are against the odds and instructing solicitors trust her to handle even the most complicated clients and cases.

 Ioana has a real eye for detail and she is the led junior of choice in extremely complex cases, in particular those involving extensive telephone and banking material.
 She is often praised by solicitors and her leaders for her unmatched work ethic.
 Her ability to digest enormous amounts of information and remember the detail never fails to impress.
-She has been instructed in high profile cases, of which a significant number of drug conspiracies and the largest people trafficking case to date in Europe.
+She has been instructed in high profile cases, of which a significant number of drug conspiracies, murders and the largest people trafficking case to date in Europe.
 She is often led by QC in murder cases.